-The current methodology to determine emissions from our supply chain is based on multiplying a fixed emissions factor depending on what is being bought by the total spend on that type of purchase.
-That means if the price of goods and services increase our carbon increases even if that spend in on lower emission items such as EV vehicles instead of diesel power vehicles.
+The current methodology to determine emissions from our supply chain is based on multiplying a fixed emission factor, assigned to each activity or product type purchased, by the total spend on that type of purchase.
+As this is currently calculated based on spend, that means if the price of goods and services increase our carbon increases as well, even if that spend is on items which emit less carbon but may have a higher upfront cost, such as Electric Vehicles.
 This makes reductions of emissions from supply chain difficult to accurately quantify and monitor.
 Although our current pathway is showing an increase in carbon emissions it is difficult to be certain whether this is due to actual increased emissions rather than items purely costing more, for example due to inflation or the higher price of low carbon alternatives.